emb-riscv/specs-markdown/improvements-upon-privileged.md

 `t4`, `t5`, `t6`.
 This amounts to 16 registers.
 If floating point is used, 20
 more registers must be saved.

-The current RISC-V privileged specs do not require the core to save any registers on the stack, delegating this to the trap handler.
+The current RISC-V privileged specs do not define a hardware stack and do not require the core to save any registers on the stack, delegating this to the assembly trap handler.

 Some voices claim that this strategy allows the application to have a highly optimised assembly trap handler, and as such avoid pushing all registers.